10 Ways To Plan A Staycation Like A Champ

 A Staycation vs A Vacation

-With a staycation, you get to just focus on feeling refreshed before returning to work which helps you reset mentally and perform better.
+With a staycation, you get to focus on feeling refreshed before returning to work which helps you reset mentally and perform better.
 That said, a staycation does not have to mean writhing in boredom in your living room.
-There are lots to do on a staycation, and I’m going to break it down for you.
+There is lots to do on a staycation, and I’m going to break it down for you.

 A Staycation Is Your Chance To Fully Disconnect